Tanzania fuel tanker blast kills 60

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MOROGORO, Tanzania: At least 60 people perished in Tanzania on Saturday when a fuel tanker overturned and then exploded as people rushed to syphon off leaking fuel.
+MOROGORO, Tanzania: At least 60 people perished in Tanzania on Saturday when a fuel tanker overturned and then exploded as crowds of people rushed to syphon off leaking fuel.

 The deadly blast, which took place near the town of Morogoro, west of the economic capital Dar es Salaam, is the latest in a series of similar disasters in Africa.